sigstore/sigstore-python/README.md

   --cert-oidc-issuer URL
-                        The OIDC issuer URL to check for in the certificate's OIDC issuer extension (default: None) --rekor-offline       Require offline Rekor verification with a bundle;
+                        The OIDC issuer URL to check for in the certificate's OIDC issuer extension (default: None) --require-rekor-offline
+                        Require offline Rekor verification with a bundle;
                         implied by --rekor-bundle (default: False)

 Sigstore instance options: